– World management –

-Through her six consecutive years as Bayreuth’s Brunnhilde the British Dramatic Soprano Catherine Foster is becoming well known for her interpretation of Brunnhilde along with her other dramatic roles Elektra, Turandot and Isolde across Europe and the world.
+As Bayreuth’s Brunnhilde from 2013 – 2018 from Frank Castorfs Ring cycle, the British Dramatic Soprano Catherine Foster became well known for her interpretation of Brunnhilde along with her other dramatic roles Elektra, Turandot and Isolde across Europe and the world.

-Catherine Foster quickly went on to the major houses in Germany as well as onto international stages, including the Bayreuth Festival, Hamburg, Berlin, Tokyo, Washington DC, Budapest, Amsterdam, Liceu, to name but a few.
+Catherine Foster quickly went onto other major houses including the Bayreuth Festival, Hamburg, Berlin, Frankfurt, Tokyo, Washington DC, Budapest, Amsterdam, Liceu, Helsinki, Shanghai and Riga to name but a few.

-2014 Catherine was awarded an Honorary Fellowship of the Royal Birmingham Conservatoire for her work as an international singer.
-Recently she was awarded the Reginald Goodall award in 2018 for her devotion to the works of Richard Wagner by the London Wagner society.
+In 2014 Catherine was awarded an Honorary Fellowship of the Royal Birmingham Conservatoire for her work as an international singer.
+Catherine was awarded the Reginald Goodall award in 2018 for her devotion to the works of Richard Wagner by the London Wagner society.

-Catherine has had the privilege of working with conductors such as Kirill Petrenko, Marek Janowski, Adam Fisher, Philip Auguin, Simone Young, Sir Donald Runnicles and Daniel Barenboim.
+Catherine has had the privilege of working with conductors such as Kirill Petrenko, Marek Janowski, Adam Fisher, Philip Auguin, Simone Young, Hartmut Haenchen, Alexander Soddy, Placido Domingo, Sir Donald Runnicles and Daniel Barenboim.